nihanthnaidu007/Gene-Expression-Based-Cancer-Type-Classification/README.md

 We address three gaps left open by Mostavi et al. (2020):

-1. **Class imbalance handling** — inverse-frequency weighted focal loss + SMOTE oversampling for minority classes
+1. **Class imbalance handling** - inverse-frequency weighted focal loss + SMOTE oversampling for minority classes
-2. **Model interpretability** — saliency-based gene importance scores mapped per cancer type, validated against known biomarkers
+2. **Model interpretability** - saliency-based gene importance scores mapped per cancer type, validated against known biomarkers
-3. **Full reproducibility** — deterministic seeds, public code, and automated data pipeline
+3. **Full reproducibility** - deterministic seeds, public code, and automated data pipeline

 ### Key Design Decisions

 - **READ/COAD Merge:** Rectum adenocarcinoma (READ) and colon adenocarcinoma (COAD) are merged into a single "Colorectal Cancer (CRC)" class.
-This is scientifically justified — both originate from the same tissue and share a molecular subtype (Hoadley et al. 2018, Cell).
-This reduces classes from 33 → 32 and eliminates the most-confused pair.
+This is scientifically justified because both originate from the same tissue and share a molecular subtype (Hoadley et al. 2018, Cell).
+This reduces classes from 33 to 32 and eliminates the most-confused pair.
 - **5-Model Ensemble:** Five independently-seeded models are trained and combined via Nelder-Mead optimized weights on the validation set.
 - **Test-Time Augmentation (TTA):** Each model generates 10 augmented predictions per sample (Gaussian noise injection), yielding 50 total predictions per patient that are averaged for the final decision.